winne27/fhem.js/README.md

 Ensure that telnet is enabled on the standard fhem server.

+For installation of this package two posibilities exists:

-Install the package with
+A - If you trust fhem.js install the package with

-    npm install -g fhem.js
+    sudo npm install --unsafe-perm -g fhem.js

+B - If you don't like options like unsafe-perm install the package without the option --unsafe-perm.
+For that you will get some permission error messages at the end of the installation.
+Now you can check the postinstall script in the node.js directory (e.g. /usr/lib/nodemodules/fhem.js/bin) for bad code and finish installation or update by

+    sudo npm run postinstall

-All needed npm packages like socket.io, socket-auth and forever getting installed automatically by this command.
+All needed npm packages like socket.io, socket-auth and forever will be installed automatically.

-Now follow the instructions made by the installation output, e.g. run:

-    sudo /usr/lib/node_modules/fhem.js/bin/postinstall

-This will establish the config environment in /etc/fhem.js and /etc/init.d.
+The post installation process prompts for a unix user with wich fhem.js should run.
+The default is fhem.
+This user must exist before starting installation.

 Have a look to /etc/fhem.js/params.js.
 Adjust the hostname (default is `localhost`) and telnet port of fhem.pl if neccessary.
 Optionally set a connection password or set SSL for connections can be done there.